 Other activities, such as mine abandonment, repurposing, and decommissioning, can also result in some of the issues listed above, including water and soil contamination.
 Furthermore, the groundwork laid for mining, like roads and railway tracks, can destroy habitats and impact animals' routes.
 In turn, this could reduce our planet's precious biodiversity.

-With all this being said, we cannot neglect to look at the positive impact that mineral mining brings.
+With all this being said, we cannot neglect to look at the impact that mineral mining brings for the local economy.
 For example, mining brings the perfect opportunity for communities to boost themselves economically by providing a range of jobs.
-This factor can help support families locally and nationally, especially as the strong demand for minerals continues.
+This factor can help support families locally, as long as humanitarian factors are addressed at a state and International level.

 Furthermore, we can nurse the possible environmental impacts of mining through methods such as ecological restoration and water treatment.
 By ensuring that we give the water surrounding the mines careful attention, this process could have a good effect on environmental systems.